yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 ./update_policy_studio.sh /opt/Axway-7.7/
 ```

+If you had applied any modifications to the `policystudio.ini` file, you must reapply them after upgrade.

 {{< alert title="Note" color="primary" >}}You must execute the update script using the same user who installed Policy Studio.

 An update script is also available for Windows.
 It is called `update_policy_studio.bat` and it is located in the API Gateway 7.7 Policy Studio Update pack for Windows (`.zip`).{{< /alert >}}